hoovercj/comprised-of-bot/README.md

 You can read the essay [here](http://en.wikipedia.org/wiki/User:Giraffedata/comprised_of) as well as a [great profile](https://medium.com/backchannel/meet-the-ultimate-wikignome-10508842caad) written about him and posted on Medium.

-The bot is written in node.js with a redis brain makes sure that users aren't 'educated' twice by receiving more than one reply from the account.
+The bot is written in node.js with a redis brain that makes sure that users aren't 'educated' twice by receiving more than one reply from the account.
 The project is hosted on heroku and was built entirely in the Cloud9 IDE.

 http://twitter.com/ComposedOf